medic/medic-docs/md/install/mmva-vmware.md

 ### Change memory setting

-Allocate a minimum of 512MB of RAM for the VM.
+We recommend a minimum of 512MB of RAM for the VM.
+The VM will only use what it needs, but having a limit keeps the the host operating system performance from degrading.

 ![Use 512M of RAM](img/vm/512M_of_ram.png)

 ### Use Bridged Networking

 This allows the local network to access the VM.
+In our typical setup we want to connect to the IP with SMSSync.

 ![Use Bridged Networking](img/vm/bridged_networking.png)